MISSION STATEMENT

 Addendum

-Rights of the school, pastor or the principal to amend the handbook
+Rights of the school, pastor, or Principal to amend the handbook:

-The school, Pastor or the Principal retain the right to amend the handbook for just cause and parents will be given prompt notification when changes are made.
+The school, Pastor, or Principal retains the right to amend the handbook for just cause and parents will be given prompt notification when changes are made.

 PARENTS AND STUDENTS AGREEMENT

-In signing the PARENTS/GUARDIANS AND STUDENTS AGREEMENT form, the parents/guardians and students agree to abide by the rules, regulations and policies of St. Catherine of Siena Catholic School as set forth in this handbook.
+In signing the PARENTS/GUARDIANS AND STUDENTS AGREEMENT form, the parents/guardians and students agree to abide by the rules, regulations, and policies of St. Catherine of Siena Catholic School as outlined in this handbook.

 INTERNET USE AGREEMENT/PARENT OR GUARDIAN RELEASE FORM